superna9999/meta-meson/README.md

 ## Selecting Machine to build for

-This layer aimes to support all mainlime supported boards, but some of them have a vendor U-Boot loaded on the eMMC and can only be booted by pressing the "update" button.
+This layer aims to support all mainline supported boards, but some of them have a vendor U-Boot loaded on the eMMC and can only be booted by pressing the "update" button.

 The libretech-cc, hardkernel-odroidc2, amlogic-p212 and khadas-vim are fully mainline sdcard images, with mainline U-Boot and mainline Linux with a single ext4 partition.
-To boot this image the eMMC u-boot must be disables by erasing the first sectors of the eMMC or removing it for libretech-cc and hardkernel-odroidc2.
+To boot this image the eMMC u-boot must be disabled by erasing the first sectors of the eMMC or removing it for libretech-cc and hardkernel-odroidc2 boards.

 Available S805 machines are :
  - hardkernel-odroidc1 : .wic image to be booted using vendor u-boot